estella97/DailyPlanner/README.md

 2. What will it do?
 (What "human activity" will it support?)
    - It will help with indecision -- users will input their current ‘feelings’, availability, and the maximum distance they are willing to travel.
 Our app will then return a recommended ‘plan’ to that user
    - The ‘feelings’ that a user selects will be associated with some tag which we will use to lookup associated places.
+   - This app will support users in making decisions about what to do.

 3. What type of data will it store?
 What will users be able to do with this data?
    - On each lookup (using Google Places API) we will store the results of that lookup in our database.
 This will prevent us from continuing to make API requests for the same location.
 We will refresh the data stored occasionally to ensure it is not out of date.